Excellent Customer Service

 Excellent customer service, though, goes a step beyond.
 Instead of the old-school “If you build it, they will come” mindset, great companies know they have to be nimble and play by modern customers’ rules.
 Customers come with certain expectations; but rather than meeting those expectations, excellent customer service exceeds expectations.

 In show business, they say to leave your audience wanting more.
 In customer service, however, you want your customers to leave with even more than they wanted.

 Excellent customer service thinks about problems before they become problems

-If a company changes its promotions often or penalizes existing customers in favor of new customers, customers will lose faith and trust in their company.
+If a company changes its promotions often or penalises existing customers in favour of new customers, customers will lose faith and trust in their company.
 If an existing mobile phone customer learns that new customers are getting devices for free, their first thought will be to inquire if that deal is also available to them.
 What the provider will learn is that their customer is not loyal to them at all, but to his or her own wallet and needs.
 This mistake will cost the company not only that customer, but customer referrals.

 Excellent customer service is appropriate to its market

 Excellent customer service means different things to different industries.
 While consumers want an engaged and attentive doctor, for instance, they would be confused if a bank teller were so interested in their current health.
 At a minimum, consumers expect to receive adequate attention without a sense of being invaded, either in time or space.

 Customers want personalised attention and to feel in charge of the interaction.
 Even when a customer is seeking expert advice, the customer wants to make the final choice, and they want to feel good about that choice.
 Finally, consumers want to feel a certain sense of satisfaction about doing business with that particular person or company.
 Consumers like to feel like they have made the best and most informed decision, and part of excellent customer service is reinforcing the customer’s belief that the decision is theirs and that they made the right one.